Xrisofor/MickeyEngine/README.md

 ---

+<h3 align="center">Attention, this is a beta build of a new version of the engine!
+There may be bugs or some flaws in this build</h3>

+---

 ### ✒️ About the project:
 - A small project created in the C# programming language to create a simple visual novel
 - Fully open source engine code